-And it’s aggravating.
-It could take forever to fill a sink or bathtub.
-A showerhead may give you a spray that’s weak or anemic.
+Low water pressure can increase the amount of time it takes to fill a sink or bathtub.
+A shower head may give you a spray that’s weak.
 Your dishwasher or washing machine may take a long time to complete a cycle.

 There usually are two water meter valves in most homes – the customer valve located in your water meter box and the home valve, located in front of your house.
 Both of them can get turned ever-so-slightly away from the on position, causing low or even no water pressure in your whole house.